suhuf/THM_Write-/Writeups/Carnage.md

-Lets move to the next question and gather more info on what behavior we should be expecting for the first question.
+Let's move to the next question and gather more info on what behavior we should be expecting for the first question.

 **What is the name of the zip file that was downloaded?**

-We now have a lead on what the malicous IP should be providing, we can use this information to make a wireshark filter or use other methods to idenftify the malicious IP and what zip file is being provided.
+We now have a lead on what the malicious IP should be providing.
+We can use this information to make a Wireshark filter or use other methods to identify the malicious IP and what zip file is being provided.

-Let's first filter for HTTP, HTTP requests are usaully the first sign of compromise:
+Let's first filter for HTTP; HTTP requests can be the first sign of compromise:

 <img width="1389" height="77" alt="image" src="https://github.com/user-attachments/assets/a8b58461-897b-45a0-a221-a9b872b6ad12" />

-The first packet has our answer **documents.zip**, a malicious IP **85.187.128.24** and the victim IP we should be looking for **10.9.23.102**.
+The first packet has our answer **documents.zip**, a malicious IP **85.187.128.24**, and the victim IP we should be looking for **10.9.23.102**.
 We should provide **documents.zip** as the answer for our current question and look for all communication to this IP to answer the first question.

-We can easily set a filter for all communication to this **Destination IP** by right clicking the IP, highlighting prepare as filter, and choosing Selected:
+We can easily set a filter for all communication to this **Destination IP** by right-clicking the IP, highlighting prepare as filter, and choosing Selected:

 <img width="983" height="461" alt="image" src="https://github.com/user-attachments/assets/1593d790-33e7-4868-ac4b-0002af7992e5" />